 Traditionally, seniors have had three choices for funding the possibility of needing pay to help for chronic illness and professional care.
 Self-funding these expenses with personal savings, ultimately utilizing the government welfare programs, or purchasing insurance with existing income.
 Now there is a fourth choice available – taking advantage of the opportunities offered by reverse mortgage programs.

 Proceeds from a reverse mortgage loan for paying LTC insurance are typically set up as a monthly income to ensure money is available through the life of the policyholder.

 The American Home ownership and Economic Opportunity Act of 2000 (H.R.5640) signed into law on December 27, 2000, supports the use of reverse mortgage proceeds for both LTC and LTC insurance.

 It can seem complicated but I can make it seem simple.
-Scott Underwood “Alabama’s Reverse Mortgage Guy” has an office in Birmingham that covers the Greater Birmingham area including Vestavia, Hoover, Chelsea to Warrior, Alabama and also has an office in Huntsville, AL to cover Decatur, Madison, and Guntersville.
+Let someone local help you with it.
+Scott Underwood “Alabama’s Reverse Mortgage Guy” has an office in Birmingham that covers the Greater Birmingham area including Chelsea, Warrior, and Jasper.
+Huntsville office to cover Decatur, Madison, and Guntersville.